dotnet/docs-maui/docs/ios/privacy-manifest.md

 # Apple privacy manifest

 Apple has a privacy policy for apps that target iOS on the App Store.
-It requires the app to include a privacy manifest in the app bundle, that lists the types of data your .NET MAUI app, or any third-party SDKs and packages collect, and the reasons for using certain required reason APIs.
+It requires the app to include a privacy manifest in the app bundle, that lists the types of data your .NET MAUI app or any third-party SDKs and packages collect, and the reasons for using any required reason APIs.
 If your use of the required reason APIs, or third-party SDKs, isn’t declared in the privacy manifest, your app might be rejected by the App Store.
 For more information about privacy manifests, see [Privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) on developer.apple.com.

-Depending on whether you’re using .NET MAUI to develop an app or providing Binding packages to use with .NET MAUI apps, the requirement for providing a privacy manifest might differ.
+Depending on whether you’re using .NET MAUI to develop an app or providing binding packages to use with .NET MAUI apps, the requirement for providing a privacy manifest might differ.

 ## Privacy manifest for .NET MAUI apps

-All .NET MAUI apps that target devices running iOS or iPadOS will require a privacy manifest in the app bundle.
-This is due to the .NET runtime and Base Class Library (BCL) using required reason APIs that aren't removed regardless of the linker mode.
-For more information, see [Add required .NET MAUI entries to the privacy manifest](#add-required-net-maui-entries-to-the-privacy-manifest).
+All .NET MAUI apps that target devices running iOS or iPadOS require a privacy manifest in the app bundle.
+For more information, see [Add required entries to the privacy manifest](#add-required-entries-to-the-privacy-manifest).

 You'll also need to review your own code, any native code, and data collection and tracking practices and update the privacy manifest accordingly: